 This principle, widely accepted in physics, is that everything we observe about our world can be encoded on a flat surface, just like a hologram.
 The information in a space seems to depend on its volume, but if more and more memory chips are packed into a space, to increase its information, the end result is a black hole whose entropy depends on its surface area, not its volume.

-Entropy, in physics, measures system disorder and directly relates to information.
-Black holes have more entropy than anything else, for a given volume, so the information of any physical object depends on its two-dimensional surface, not its volume.
-It follows that the holographic principle is maintained by the behavior of black holes (Bekenstein, 2003).
+Entropy in physics measures system disorder but also relates to information.
+A black hole has more entropy than anything else for its volume, and the information it contains depends on its surface area not its volume, so the holographic principle is maintained by the behavior of black holes (Bekenstein, 2003).

-It is therefore interesting that if our world is a virtual reality, the same result applies.
-Every virtual event has to be observed from some direction, so the act of observing uses up one of the dimensions of space, which leaves only two dimensions to transfer the information of the observation.
-It follows that the information transferred to a point in a three-dimensional virtual world can always be painted on the surface of a sphere around it, because that is the way it is delivered.
-That our physical world is a virtual reality then requires the holographic principle, and conversely, that the holographic principle applies to our world supports the idea that it is virtual.
+It is therefore interesting that if our world is virtual, the same result applies.
+Every virtual event has to be observed from some direction, so the act of observing uses up one dimension of space, which leaves only two dimensions to transfer information.
+This means that the information transferred to a point in a three-dimensional virtual world can always be painted on the surface of a sphere around it, because that is how it is delivered.
+That our world is virtual then requires the holographic principle, and conversely, that the holographic principle applies in our world suggests that it is virtual.

-Equally to imagine that our world is like a hologram is misleading.
-This is no Star Trek hologram that we can enter and leave at will, because our bodies are its images.
-If we left this hologram, or if it ever switched off, our bodies would disappear, along with everything else physical.
-The only way then to recover it would be to start it again from scratch, which last happened over fourteen billion years ago.
+Equally to imagine that our world is like a Star Trek hologram that we can enter and leave at will is misleading.
+Our bodies are its images, so if we left this hologram, or if it ever switched off, our bodies would disappear, along with everything else physical.
+The only way then to recover it would be to start it again from the beginning, which was over fourteen billion years ago.